Evalet: Evaluating Large Language Models through Functional Fragmentation: User Study

 We observed substantial differences in the difficulty of correcting the given evaluation issues across study tasks.
 Rather than overall comparisons between conditions, we report success rates for each task-condition pair to provide descriptive insights, without statistical tests due to limited sample size (N=5 per pair).
 In the advertisement task, success rates in correcting the evaluation issues were higher in the \treatment{} condition ($\text{\treatment{}} = 77.0\% \pm 7.9\%$, $\text{\control{}} = 72.7\% \pm 9.8\%$).
 Conversely, in the horror story task, success rates were higher in the \control{} condition ($\text{\treatment{}} = 24.9\% \pm 14.4\%$, $\text{\control{}} = 37.7\% \pm 7.3\%$).

-Participants found the \treatment{} condition helpful for skimming through evaluations to identify potential examples for the criteria.
-However, in \treatment{}, participants had to add the entire fragment that the system extracted as examples, which sometimes spanned multiple sentences.
-In contrast, the \control{} condition allowed them to manually select shorter fragments to add as examples, which they used to precisely select only the most relevant content.
-For example, P5 hesitated to add examples in the \treatment{} condition: \myquote{since the whole [fragment] will be considered in future evaluations, I worry that [the evaluator] will interpret it differently.} Qualitative analysis of results indicated that the lower success rate in \treatment{} for the horror story task stemmed from this limitation: automatically extracted fragments contained multiple sentences but participants likely added these as examples due to a short phrase within them.
+Participants found \treatment{} helpful for skimming through evaluations to identify potential examples for the criteria.
+However, for each example, \treatment{} required participants to add the entire fragment that the system extracted, which sometimes spanned multiple sentences.
+Due to this, P5 hesitated to add examples in the \treatment{} condition: \myquote{since the whole [fragment] will be considered in future evaluations, I worry that [the evaluator] will interpret it differently.
+In contrast, \control{} allowed participants to manually select shorter fragments to add as examples, which they used to precisely select only the most relevant content.} Qualitative analysis of results indicated that the lower success rate in \treatment{} for the horror story task stemmed from this limitation: automatically extracted fragments contained multiple sentences but participants likely added these as examples due to a short phrase within them.
 This suggests the need for a combined approach: fragment evaluations to identify evaluation issues, with the ability to select specific sub-fragments to precisely express intended corrections.

+In \treatment{}, participants would verify how adding examples to the criteria corrected and influenced the evaluations by rerunning the evaluations and using the Map Visualization to check how the evaluations changed.
+Several participants confirmed that they could see their feedback being incorporated.
+For instance, P9 mentioned \myquote{[newly added examples] seemed to be reflected} after observing that functions close to an example all adopted the same rating.
+This illustrates how the \treatment{} condition facilitated participants' iterative refinement of criteria by helping them identify functions to add as examples, steer the evaluations based on those examples, and verify the effects of this steering.